space-apes/recursionist-quickstarts/djangoQuickstart/djangoQuickstart.md

 3. View function assembles an Http Response
 4. Http Response is sent back to Client Browser

-The url dispatcher is the first routine of our django app that is triggered by an incoming request and the url->view mappings are stored in one or more `urls.py` files.
+The url dispatcher is the first routine of our django app that is triggered by an incoming request and the url->view mappings are stored in one or more `urls.py` files within the `urlpatterns` list.

-Url->view function mappings are added as entries to the urlpatterns list within urls.py.

 https://docs.djangoproject.com/en/3.2/ref/urls/